 machine learning and simulation) for complex real-world problems, and I have on-going collaborative projects in a number of different

 application areas, both within and outside academia.
-Projects that I am / have been involved with at Manchester Business School touch on areas as diverse
+Projects at Manchester Business School are typically focused around logistics, forecasting or segmentation problems.

-relationship management and interest rate manipulation.
-Many of the methods I work with have applications across disciplines, and I am involved in a number of cross-faculty collaborations at the University of Manchester.
+Many of the methods I work with have applications across disciplines, and I am involved in a number of cross-faculty collaborations at the University of Manchester e.g. through initiatives such as the Data Analytics and Society and the Quantitative Biology CDT (as the methodological rather than domain expert).

 Key research themes:

-One of my core research areas is the use of multiobjective optimization in the
+One of my core research areas is data science, and I have a particular interest in the use of multiobjective optimization in the

-development of improved data-mining techniques.
+development of improved machine learning techniques.
 This work investigates the advantages of multiobjective

 formulations for a number of different classification problems including clustering, cluster validation, feature selection